Negative comments can be expected on the Facebook pages of even the most loved brands. What should you do when those comments land on your page?

 You then can take action if anything escalates.

 How to Hide Comments on Facebook

 To hide comments on Facebook’s native platform, all you have to do is hover over the comment.
 You’ll see a drop-down arrow; when you click on it, you’ll see the option to “hide comment” or “embed.”

 After you do this, you’ll see other options you can take, including “unhide,” “delete,” and “ban user.”

 Agorapulse’s moderation tools make it incredibly simple to find comments that need your attention quickly.
-You can view all comments under the “Monitoring” tab and selecting your Facebook Page.
+You can view all comments under the “Inbox” tab and select your Facebook Page.
 To hide a comment, click on it.

-The post and comment will be fully displayed, and you can choose to hide, flag, or remove comments.
+The post and comment will be fully displayed, and you can choose to hide, bookmark, or remove comments.

 Once you’ve hidden a comment, you can unhide it at any time from the Agorapulse dashboard.

 If you want something more automated, you can set up moderation rules that will trigger actions upon seeing certain keywords.
 If, for example, you don’t want a whole bunch of comments or “visitor posts” with links to external Websites or contests, set up a rule to filter out “http.”